Vidant Health announces COVID-19 vaccine requirement for team members to protect patients

-Greenville, N.C. – Vidant Health announced the COVID-19 vaccine is a requirement for their team members.
+GREENVILLE, N.C. – Vidant Health announced Friday the COVID-19 vaccine is now a requirement for their team members.

 Vidant officials said they have reviewed national, state, and local data and it is clear the COVID-19 vaccines are safe and greatly reduce the severity of the virus and/or hospitalizations in those who become infected.